afeld/python-public-policy/syllabus.md

 ## Accessibility

 Academic accommodations are available for students with disabilities.
-Please visit the [Moses Center for Student Accessibility](https://www.nyu.edu/life/global-inclusion-and-diversity/centers-and-communities/accessibility.html) website and click on the Reasonable Accommodations and How to Register tab or call or email CSD at (212-998-4980 or mosescsd@nyu.edu) for information.
+Please visit the [Moses Center for Accessibility and Inclusive Culture website](https://www.nyu.edu/life/community-flourishing/centers-and-communities/accessibility.html) and follow the steps outlined on that page to request an accommodation.
+You can also email the Moses Center (<mosescenter@nyu.edu>) for information.
 Students who are requesting academic accommodations are strongly advised to reach out to the Moses Center as early as possible in the semester for assistance.

 ## Technology Support